fanpu/website/_posts/2021-12-24-against-government-scholarships.markdown

 enjoying themselves, and their summers traveling around.
 They will most likely not have any compelling financial reasons to break their bond and end up as a mediocre-performing civil servant.
-This is okay since you fulfilled your duty as a scholar.
+This is good since you fulfilled your duty, and we also need good workers on top of good leaders in the civil service.

 If you think you are the second type, re-consider if a scholarship is right for you.